-Inside the body 10, along the fore side of the magazine 1, is a ridge 19, shown in FIGS. 6,7, and 8.
-The ridge serves three 20 purposes.
+Inside the body 10, along the fore side of the magazine 1, is a ridge 19, shown in FIGS. 6, 7, and 8.
+The ridge serves three purposes.
 The first purpose is to provide additional stability and strength to the magazine body 10.
 The second purpose is to divide tips of cartridges, left from right, in their off-set stacking in the magazine.
 The third purpose is to provide an additional interface with the follower 30 to prevent forward linear and axial tilt.
-In order to accommodate stripper clips, the ridge 19 may terminate at a point significantly below the feed lips, about 0.5 inches for a .223 Remington caliber magazine, as shown in FIGS. 19-22.
+In order to accommodate stripper clips, the ridge 19 may terminate at a point significantly below the feed lips, about 0.5 inches for a 0.223 Remington caliber magazine, as shown in FIGS. 19-22.
+The factors that govern this dimension relate to cartridge size, stripper clip design and geometry, the method used to move the cartridges from the stripper clip to the magazine, and the number of rounds on the stripper clip, among other factors.
 The body also has two lateral guide rails 31 extending through the body 10.
 The guide rails 31 are flattened in front and angular towards the rear so as to present a more solid surface for the follower to abut and to guide cartridges as they travel through the magazine body 10.
-So as to not interfere with feeding of cartridges into the weapon, the guide rails 31 should terminate 31a at approximately a cartridge's diameter of the feed end 17 of the magazine body (as defined by the level where the rib 19 terminates with tab 29), or about 1/4 inch for a .223 Remington magazine.
-This is, however, only for the preferred embodiment, as the guide rails 31 can extend the entire length of the 40 magazine body 10 and the magazine will still be functional, just not preferred.
+So as to not interfere with feeding of cartridges into the weapon, the guide rails 31 should terminate 31a at approximately a cartridge's diameter of the feed end 17 of the magazine body (as defined by the level where the rib 19 terminates with tab 29), or about 1/4 inch for a 0.223 Remington magazine or 5/16 of an inch for a .308 Winchester caliber magazine.
+This is, however, only for certain embodiments, as the guide rails 31 can extend the entire length of the magazine body 10 and the magazine will still be functional.

 As shown in FIGS. 9-9e, the follower 30 has two tines, a forward tine 33 and hind tine 37.
-Both tines are elongated and extending from platform 34.
-The forward tine 33 presses 45 against the ridge 19 and prevents axial movement, particularly those movements caused by the simple act of firing the weapon, which would push the rear of the ammunition (and the follower 30) down.
+Both tines are elongated and 55 extending from platform 34.
+The forward tine 33 presses against the ridge 19 and prevents axial movement, particularly those movements caused by the simple act of firing the weapon, which would push the rear of the ammunition (and the follower 30) down.
 The hind tine 37 fits into trough 11 (FIG. 7) to prevent lateral movement.
-The extension of the 50 tines greatly inhibits axial and lateral movement as the extension increases contact with the magazine body and provides more counter-torque when forces would cause such movement.
-The follower also has two lateral arms 36 that fit alongside of the lateral fins 31 to further inhibit rotation.
-The 55 follower 30 interfaces with spring 35 by attachment of the spring 35 to loop 38 and retention of the spring 35 by retaining wall 32.
+The extension of the tines greatly inhibits axial and lateral movement as the extension increases contact with the magazine body and provides more counter-torque when forces would cause such movement.
+The follower also has two lateral arms 36 that fit alongside of the guide rails 31 to further inhibit rotation.
+The follower 30 interfaces with spring 35 by attachment of the spring 35 to loop 38 and retention of the spring 35 by retaining wall 32.
+In some embodiments, the hind tine 37 can be excluded and the interaction of the lateral arms 36 and the guide rails 31 can be a primary inhibitor of rotation of the follower.
+In other embodiments, the one or more tines 33, 37 can be split via a vertical separation or gap (G).